SAP-samples/teched2022-XP260/exercises/ex5/README.md

 8. You have now connected your SAP BTP subaccount with your SAP Cloud Connector
 <br><img src="/exercises/ex5/images/SCC_BTP_Connected.png" width="70%">

 6. Open your SAP BTP Cockpit, navigate to the subaccount and choose the menu item "Connectivity" --> "Cloud Connectors".
 The connection to your on-premise SAP Cloud Connector is established.
 However, at this point there are no on-premise endpoints that would accept calls from the cloud.
-This is something that we will have to enable explicitly, in the next execise.
+This is something that we will have to enable explicitly, in the next exercise.
 <br><img src="/exercises/ex5/images/SCC_BTP_Cockpit.png" width="70%">

 ## Exercise 5.2 Add a mapping to an on-premise system that shall be called from the cloud